-The heart, the symbol so beautifully displayed throughout Valentine’s Day – our cardiac muscle – is vital to our survival!
+The heart, the symbol so beautiful, is actually our cardiac muscle and is vital to our survival!
+It pumps our blood through our body which is what keeps us alive.

 Learning About the Heart